Which city is cheaper, Barcelona or Edinburgh?

 Both Barcelona and Edinburgh during the winter are popular places to visit.
 Many travelers come to Edinburgh for the museums, the shopping scene, the theater shows, and the cuisine.
 Also, many visitors come to Barcelona in the winter for the museums, the shopping scene, and the cuisine.

 Be prepared for some very cold days in Edinburgh.
 In the winter, Edinburgh is much colder than Barcelona.
-Typically, the winter temperatures in Edinburgh in January are around 3°C (38°F), and Barcelona is about 9°C (48°F).
+Typically, the winter temperatures in Edinburgh in January average around 3°C (38°F), and Barcelona averages at about 9°C (48°F).

 In the winter, Edinburgh often gets less sunshine than Barcelona.
 Edinburgh gets 48 hours of sunny skies this time of year, while Barcelona receives 146 hours of full sun.